Helly groups: Acknowledgements

 \section{Acknowledgements}

+We are very grateful to the anonymous referee for the careful reading of all parts of the paper, for all his efforts and time spent, and for his numerous corrections and improvements.

 This work was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
 J.C.\ and V.C.\ were supported by ANR project DISTANCIA (ANR-17-CE40-0015).
 A.G.\ was partially supported by a public grant as part of the Fondation Math\'ematique Jacques Hadamard.
 H.H.\ was supported by JSPS KAKENHI Grant Number JP17K00029 and JST PRESTO Grant Number JPMJPR192A, Japan.
-D.O.\ was partially supported by (Polish) Narodowe Centrum Nauki, grant UMO-2017/25/B/ST1/01335.
+D.O.\ was partially supported by (Polish) Narodowe Centrum Nauki, grants UMO-2017/25/B/ST1/01335 and UMO-2018/31/G/ST1/02681.